makersacademy/airport_challenge/README.md

 * Method 'land_plane' returning a plane
 * End of first story
 *
-* Project is in a GREEN state passing rspec and rubocop
+* Project is in a RED state passing not passing rspec

 ## Sources